-A 33-year-old woman presents to her dermatologist with new-onset of an itchy, red rash on the left arm, which started six days after she received the COVID-19 vaccine in the affected area.
+A 33-year-old presents to her dermatologist with new onset of an itchy, red rash on the left arm, which started six days after receiving the COVID-19 vaccine in the affected area.

-On examination, she has a well-circumscribed, erythematous, edematous plaque on the left upper lateral arm.
+On examination, they have a well-circumscribed, erythematous, edematous plaque on the left upper lateral arm.
 This clinical entity is a delayed local reaction to the mRNA-1273 SARS-CoV2 vaccine, which has been nicknamed as “COVID arm.”

 In recent reports, the onset of rash is delayed and ranges five to 11 days after vaccination.
 Appearance is variable; many are erythematous, indurated, and edematous while others are more targetoid or papular.
 The rash is often pruritic, sometimes painful, and can be associated with systemic symptoms such as fever, fatigue, and headache.

 As this is a relatively newer observation as large-scale vaccinations are being administered, it has been mistaken for skin infection and unnecessarily treated with antibiotics.
 Therefore, it is important for clinicians to have a high index of suspicion in recognizing this finding and reassure patients that they may complete their vaccination.

 - Delayed large local reaction mRNA-1273 Vaccine against SARS-CoV-2

 - “COVID Arm”: Very delayed large injection site reactions to mRNA COVID-19 vaccines